markirch/sat-modulo-symmetries/docs/index.md

 `build-and-install.sh` uses CMake, the built binaries are found in `build/src/`.
 They are automatically installed to the default location (which probably requires root privileges, the script will ask).
-Use `build-and-install-local.sh` instead if you need to install locally.
+Use `build-and-install.sh -l` instead if you don't have administrative priveleges and need to install locally (see `-h` for more options).

 `smsg` generates undirected graphs, `smsd` is for directed graphs.

 ## Usage

-There are two main options to use the programs:

-- using a Python wrapper, packed with many predefined encodings of graph properties;
+SMS is a system that generates graphs modulo isomorphisms *under constraints*.
+An example of such a task is to generate graphs with a certain maximum degree or number of edges, although such simple constraints barely scratch the surface of what SMS can do.

+SMS consists of two main parts:

-- using the programs `smsg` and `smsd` directly.
+- the generation engine `smsg` (a compiled C++ binary) and its counterpart for directed graphs `smsd`; and
+- a Python module, `pysms`, which comes with a library of pre-defined constraints, and an interface to implement custom new ones.

+The typical workflow with SMS likewise has two steps.
+The first is to generate the desired constraints and encode them in the DIMACS format.
+This can be achieved using the module `pysms.graph_builder`, either selecting from the predefined constraints, or implementing a Python script to produce new ones.
+The second is to 'solve' the constraints using `smsg` or `smsd`.
+For convenience, the Python module has the capacity (turned on by default) to directly call `smsg` and solve the constraints it produces.
-For a quick start, we recommend using the Python wrapper.
+Therefore, for a quick start, we recommend using the Python wrapper.

-### Python Wrapper
+### Python Module/Wrapper

 The wrapper can be used as a library to build custom encodings or directly for enumerating graphs.
 The wrapper is implemented in the file `pysms/graph_builder.py`, if you followed the installation process, the package `pysms` is installed and available for import.